cbonoz/ethonline24/README2.md

 ## Chaindraft

-Mediated proof of fund requests managed by smart contracts with attestations of record backed by Sign Protocol.
+Mediated proof of fantasy contests managed by smart contracts with attestations of record backed by Sign Protocol.

 Built for <a href="https://ethglobal.com/events/scaling2024">Scaling Ethereum 2024</a>.